formio/help.form.io/_paragraphs/tutorials/walkthroughs/authentication/structure.md

 title: Site Structure
 book: tutorials
 section: walkthroughs
-chapter: phraseapp
+chapter: authentication
 slug: structure
-weight: 60
+weight: 50
 ---
 To structure the application, we are going to create all the components and modules we need upfront.
 Since we're using the Angular's CLI tool, we can generate the necessary components via command line.

 We shall start by creating the home and navigation component.
-We will use the navigation to change between an edit and view mode for the in context editor.
+We will use the navigation to handle to send users to our login, registration, password reset, and authenticated dashboard page.
-Should you decide to add authentication to the project, you can lock down the edit mode such that only admins have the ability to add or alter translations.

 ```
 ng g component home
 ng g component navigation
 ```

-Next, create a module that will be responsible for handling the PhraseApp editor logic.
+Next, create a module that will be handle routing within the authentication system and another for the authenticated platform.

 ```
+ng g module auth
-ng g module phraseapp
+ng g module platform
 ```

-Finally, create two components that will handle the view and edit modes.
+Finally, create the components that will handle auth forms.

 ```
+ng g component auth/login
+ng g component auth/register
-ng g component phraseapp/phraseapp-view
+ng g component auth/reset-mailer
-ng g component phraseapp/phraseapp-edit
+ng g component auth/reset-password
 ```

-Once done the `src/app` structure should look like this, excluding css and spec.ts files:
+Once done, the `src/app` structure should look like this, excluding css and spec.ts files:

   * home ▼
     * home.component.html